itsumura-h/nim-basolato-templates/DDD/app/domain/models/README.md

 ```

 ## Repository
-Repository is a functions to access database or file.
+Repository is a functions to access database, file or extrnal web API.

 ```nim
 type UserRdbRepository* = ref object